 Sullivan Co.
 Woman Charged with TennCare Fraud

-NASHVILLE, TN – A Sullivan County woman is charged with TennCare fraud and theft of services after she received healthcare insurance benefits through TennCare, even though she was not eligible for the program.
+NASHVILLE, Tenn. – A Sullivan County woman is charged with TennCare fraud and theft of services in connection with allegedly filing false information in order to appear eligible for the healthcare insurance program.

 The Office of Inspector General (OIG), in a joint effort with the Bristol Police Department today announced the arrest of Samantha L. Marion, 37 of Bluff City, Tennessee.
 She’s accused of falsely reporting her marital status in order to obtain TennCare benefits for herself and her two children.
 Investigators say if she had correctly reported her husband’s income contribution to the household, she would not have been eligible for the program.
 The result, authorities say, is that TannCare paid $57,800.21 on their behalf.